alecxe/eslint-plugin-protractor/docs/rules/no-compound-classes.md

 ## Rule details

-Any use of the following patterns are considered errors:
+:thumbsdown: Any use of the following patterns are considered errors:

 ```js
 element(by.className("class1 class2"));